 When the School moved to its present site from the town centre, the Chapel was one of the first buildings to be constructed; the architect was Sir Arthur Blomfield.
 The first service took place on the 4th November 1883.

 Shrewsbury School is a religious foundation of King Edward VI and our chapel services are conducted according to the rites of the Church of England.
 This means that the School Chaplain is an Anglican Priest and Sunday services are similar to those you would find in any Anglican parish church.
 We have a robed choir which sings for every service.
 The choir also sings evensong regularly at various cathedrals.

-The Director of Chapel Music, Alex Mason, is responsible for arranging the music for all chapel services.
+The Director of Chapel Music is responsible for arranging the music for all chapel services.
 At the moment, the whole School, less one boarding house by rotation, attends chapel on a Sunday morning at 10am when there is an address.
 Occasionally there are whole school services in the evening at 8.30pm by candlelight.
 Please also see our page on the Chapel Choir.

 At the beginning of the Michaelmas Term each year, members of the School walk down into the town and attend a service in St Mary’s Church, where boys went on Sundays in the 19th century when the School was without its own chapel.
 Our historic association with the town of Shrewsbury is again affirmed, when annually in March, the Mayor and Corporation come up to attend a service in the Chapel.